jacksarick/Moonbase/DOCS.md

 # Developer Documentation

+## Debugging

+Moonbase pipes all errors to `stderr`.
+These are not (yet) stored in any sort of log file, so if you want to capture/record error messages, I suggest using *nix pipes.
+Debug messages are not special in any respect, they are mostly just `print` statements thrown in at important breakpoints.
+TODO: add a proper output interface, eventually.

 ## Writing Scripts

 The `scripting` directory is language agnostic.
 This means you can write a script in whatever language you choose.
 In the original version of Moonbase, they were all Rust binaries.
 All that backend is doing is running the script with *nix execution.
 As long as the file is runnable (this means that compiled languages must be pre-compiled and scripts need shebangs), Moonbase can handle it no problem.